krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 versions, and give a count at the end of the number of principals updated.
 If the **-f** option is not given, ask for confirmation before starting to make changes.
-The **-v** option causes each principal processed (each one matching the pattern) to be listed, and an indication given as to whether it needed updating or not.
-The **-n** option causes the actions not to be taken, only the normal or verbose status messages displayed; this implies **-f** since no database changes will be performed and thus there's little reason to seek confirmation.
+The **-v** option causes each principal processed to be listed, with an indication as to whether it needed updating or not.
+The **-n** option performs a dry run, only showing the actions which would have been taken.

 SEE ALSO
 --------